dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

                     `-- volume.meta
     ```

 26. Create a new Impala database at the CDW console.
-The system might choose this new node to provision the CDW pods and its persistent volume.
-If so, the direct attached local disk with the `localpath` mountpoint will be provisioned with the impala cache file as shown below. `localpath` directory was configured during the initial ECS cluster installation.
+The system might choose to provision the CDW pods and its persistent volume in this new node.
+If so, the direct attached local disk with the `localpath` mountpoint will be provisioned with the impala cache file as shown below.
+The `localpath` directory was configured during the initial ECS cluster installation.

     ```bash